tjadams/Coding-Problems/python/README.md

 ## Modules
 * To call a function from a different module, do Module.function()

+## try and except
+* instead of try and catch, Python has try and except
+* `try: ... except ExceptionName: ...`

 ## strings
 * Can be enclosed in single quotes or double quotes